-A winglet is an obvious vertical upturn of the wing’s tip resembling a vertical stabilizer.
+A winglet is a vertical extension at the tip of a wing that resembles a small vertical stabilizer.
 It is an aerodynamic device designed to reduce the drag created by wing tip vortices in flight.
 Usually made from aluminum or composite materials, winglets can be designed to optimize performance at a desired speed.
 [Figure 1]

 ![]() |